Back to case studies

 • Current position: human-on-the-loop at best; likely human-in-the-loop theater in practice.
 Applicants are filtered by AI before any human sees the resume in many enterprise systems.
 The human who eventually reviews the shortlist never sees who was filtered.
 No audit log is available to the applicant.
 No appeal path exists in most U.S. deployments.

-• Rubber-stamp risk: High.
+• Rubber-stamp risk [plausible]: High.
 The human reviewer sees only the AI-curated shortlist, not the full applicant pool.
 What looks like human judgment is judgment on a pre-filtered set.

 • What “human in command” would require: Notice to applicants that AI screening is in use.
 Plain-language explanation of criteria.
 Accessible appeal path.
 Employer documentation of screening decisions.
 Override frequency tracked and auditable.